thomasbnt/awesome-web-monetization/readme.md

 ### Tools

-- [Probabilistic Revshare Generator - Web Monetization](https://webmonetization.org/prob-revshare/) - Probabilistic revenue sharing (revshare) is one way to share a portion of a web monetized page’s earnings between multiple payment pointers.
+- [Probabilistic Revshare Generator - Web Monetization](https://webmonetization.org/prob-revshare/) - Probabilistic revenue sharing (revshare) is one way to share a portion of a web monetized pages earnings between multiple payment pointers.

   > Use this tool to define a list of payment pointers and their weights.
   > Then, add the generated monetization link element to your site.